fiberx10/ARTODO/README.md

 # TODO APP BASED ON ARWAVE NETWORK

-TODO-AWEAVE is a todo app that running using arweave network , users can login using thier arweave wallet key, then store thier todo list permantly .
+TODO-ARWEAVE is a todo app that running using arweave network , users can login using thier arweave wallet key, then store thier todo list permantly .

 ## Available Scripts
 In the project directory, you can run: